Mamiya: Medium format

-Mamiya made a series of square format twin lens reflex (TLR) throughout the middle of the twentieth century.
+Mamiya made a series of square format (6×6) twin lens reflex (TLR) cameras throughout the middle of the twentieth century.
 These were developed into the C cameras (C2, C3 through to C330s) which have interchangeable lenses as well as bellows focus.

-In 1970, Mamiya introduced the RB67 6×7 cm professional single lens reflex (SLR).
+In 1970, Mamiya introduced the RB67, a 6×7 cm (nominal) professional single lens reflex (SLR).
 The RB67, a large, heavy, medium-format camera with built-in closeup bellows was innovative and successful.
 Previous medium-format professional SLR cameras used the square 6×6 cm format which did not require the camera to be rotated for photographs in portrait orientation, problematical with large and heavy cameras when tripod-mounted.
 Like the Linhof Technika the RB67 had a rotating back which enabled photographs to be taken in either landscape or portrait orientation without rotating the camera, at the expense of additional weight and bulk.
 The RB67 soon became widely used by professional studio photographers.
-The 6x7 frame had been introduced and patented by Linhof (56 x 72mm) and was described as being ideal, as the negatives required very little cropping to fit on standard 10" x 8" paper.
-Mamiya actually used 56 x 67mm.
+The 6×7 frame had been introduced and patented by Linhof (56 × 72mm) and was described as being ideal, as the negatives required very little cropping to fit on standard 10" × 8" paper.
+Mamiya actually used a frame size of 56 × 67mm.